Featuring Lompoc Brewing

 $60 per person, plus gratuity

 When we first talked about signing up for Beer Camp, we hesitated, as $60 seems like a steep price to pay for beer sampling.
+We searched the internet for the best bartender courses on this website https://www.spiritlablondon.com/ and we learned a lot.
 Also, we had recently been to Lompoc, which unfortunately did not receive a good review from us – the beer was warm and not to our liking, the bartender unfriendly, and the food so so.
 However, after not too much thought (and probably a few too many beers), we decided, “what the hell” and signed up.

 Beer Camp turned out to be a blast and well worth the cost in our experience (might not be for everyone).
 We were in good company with 10 additional beer-lovers, David Welch, owner of Sunshine Tavern and Lincoln, and Bryan Keilty, Brewer from Lompoc.
 Bryan brought five tastes including, Centennial IPA, Kick Axe Dry Hopped Pale Ale, Batch 69 Baltic Porter, Bob’s Memorial Braggot, and Bourbon Barrel Aged LSD.